JayMcK/indigo/README.md

 ## Introduction

 Indigo is a Single Page Web Application, designed using Figma.
-Indigo is a movie information website, developed using OMDb's API; allowing the user to browse movie titles.
+Indigo is a movie information website, developed using OMDb's REST API; allowing the user to browse movie titles.
 Material UI was used extensively throughout this project.

 ## Technologies